-- A mini first aid kit with some medicine such as painkillers, basic bandages and cleaning wipes, triancular cloth, hydrocortisone (kyypakkaus in Finnish for allergic reactions to bee stings or snake bites), and blister bandages
+A mini first aid kit with some medicine such as painkillers, basic bandages and cleaning wipes, triangular cloth, hydrocortisone (kyypakkaus in Finnish for allergic reactions to bee stings or snake bites), and blister bandages

 If I go to forage some mushrooms, I usually have a basket and a mushroom knife with me.
 The mushroom knife is different to a regular one as it has a little brush on the other end.

-- A map and compass if trail is unknown
+A map and compass if trails are unknown

 In winter also:

 The foldable seat pad I tend to carry in my back bag all year round as it’s nice to have something dry to sit on in the lean-to shelters.
 The fire making set is essential in winter.
 Firewood I carry only when I’m planning on making a fire and I’m not sure if there is firewood available.
 Please remember that picking up firewood from forest is not allowed by otherwise generous everyman’s rights in Finland.
 Very often firewood is provided at the lean-to shelters, but use it sparsely.

 In winter the flashlight is useful even though your phone might have one too.
 It gets dark really early in Finland, and it’s not fun trying to make your way out of the forest in complete darkness.
 I might also add the power bank in my back bag as phone battery dies easily in cold weather.
 My previous iPhone was basically useless outside in winter due to its weak battery.
 In winter I would add extra cloves and socks to my bag as they might get wet and getting cold always begins from fingers and toes.
 Shoe spikes can be useful if the trail is icy, so I sometimes carry them with me if I’m expecting slippery trails.